Tanzania-Zanzibar: Coastal Ecology and Natural Resource Management

 An interdisciplinary course conducted in English, with required readings, examining coastal ecology and natural resource management in Zanzibar, Pemba, and coastal Tanzania.
 Lecturers are drawn from institutions such as the University of Dar es Salaam and its affiliate, the Institute of Marine Sciences in Zanzibar.

 Environmental Research Methods and Ethics - syllabus (PDF)

 (ENVI 3500 / 4 credits / 60 class hours)

 A course in environmental research methods and ethics concerning both the social and natural sciences.
 The main focus is on learning how to collect, analyze, integrate, and report social and ecological data in order to critically understand and evaluate program-related environmental issues.
 Topics include an introduction to the Independent Study Project; environmental field study ethics; and the World Learning/SIT Human Subjects Review Policy.
-Environmental research topics include designing a portfolio research project; interviewing; surveys; and maintaining a field journal.
-Specific ecological research methods may include micro- and macrohabitat analysis; fauna and flora identification; biodiversity monitoring; population analysis; and animal behavior.
+Environmental research topics include designing a portfolio research project, interviewing, conducting surveys, and maintaining a field journal.
+Specific ecological research methods may include micro- and macrohabitat analysis, fauna and flora identification, biodiversity monitoring, population analysis, and animal behavior.

 Intensive Language Study: Beginning Kiswahili - syllabus (PDF)

 (SWAH 1000 / 4 credits / 60 class hours)